Profile coming soon!

 As a runner himself he's competed consistently since high school in every distance from the 400 up to the marathon.
 Through training himself and being involved with a number of different run clubs and teams he's gained a wealth of knowledge around endurance running that he hopes to leverage to help others get to their goals.
 Since joining the club he is pursuing his Club Coach designation in endurance running through Athletics Ontario and wants to help athletes of all levels achieve their goals as runners.

 Melody has been coaching throws in Kingston since September 1988 when she accepted the position of Head Track and Field Coaching and Instructor in the School of Physical and Health Education at Queen’s University.
-A former National Team athlete she competed numerous times internationally representing Canada in the shot put and discus.
+A former National Champion and National Team athlete she competed numerous times internationally representing Canada in the shot put and discus.
 Major teams that she was selected to include: 2 Commonwealth Games, Pan-Am Games, World University Games FISU, and a World Championship.
-Area athletes Melody has coached have won 27 OFSAA medals, over 140 Ontario Track and Field Association medals and 18 Canadian age group medals.
-Area athletes she has worked with have also earned 7 National Team selections and 5 Canada Games Team selections.
-Since retiring as Head Track and Field Coach at Queen’s in April 2011 she has been teaching full time in the Queen’s School of Kinesiology and Health Studies.
-Melody was selected to the Kingston Hall of Fame in recognition of her contributions to the sport of track and field in 2012.
-Driven to give back to the sport that has given her so much, Melody works with any athlete [grade 9 to Masters], who is determined to train hard and is focused on realizing their potential.
+Melody has also represented Canada at numerous international tri-meets.

 Tim was a scholarship athlete in hockey at Princeton University from 1984 to 1987, and has competed at the provincial and national level in hockey, fastball, track and field, baseball and soccer.
 He has coached extensively in Ontario and Alberta in hockey, volleyball and track and field throws.
 He founded and coached the Limestone Throwers field and track club in 2009, and joined with the KTFC upon formation.